 - Substreams are consumed through a gRPC connection where you control the actual output message while Subgraphs are consumed through GraphQL

 - Substreams have no long-term storage nor database (it has transient storage) while Subgraph stores data persistently in Postgres

 - Substreams can be consumed in real-time with a fork aware model while Subgraph can only be consumed through GraphQL and polling for "real-time"

 Substreams offer quite a different model when compared to Subgraph, just Rust alone is a big shift for someone used to write Subgraphs in AssemblyScript.
 Substreams is working a lot also with Protobuf models also.

-One of the benefits of Substreams is that the persistent storage solution is not part of the technology directly, so you are free to use the database of your choice which enable a lot of analytics use cases that was not possible (or harder to implement) today using Subgraphs like persistent your transformed data to BigQuery or Clickhouse, Kafka, etc. Also, the live streaming feature of Substreams enables further use cases and super quick reactivity that will benefits a lot of user.
+One of the benefits of Substreams is that the persistent storage solution is not part of the technology directly, so you are free to use the database of your choice.
+This enables a lot of analytics use cases that were not possible (or harder to implement) today using Subgraphs like persistent your transformed data to BigQuery or Clickhouse, Kafka, etc. Also, the live streaming feature of Substreams enables further use cases and super quick reactivity that will benefits a lot of user.